Lenses SQL Engine¶

-Once you have analyzed, enriched, or otherwise modified data, you will often want to write it out into a storage system.
-You “sink” the data.
+Once you have analyzed, enriched, or otherwise modified data, you will often want to write this data out into a storage system - you “sink” the data.
 As part of Lenses SQL, we enhance the Kafka Connectors configuration with an idiomatic SQL syntax to instruct the target systems with special options, simply expressed with SQL.
 All our Stream Reactor connectors for Kafka support SQL statement configurations.

-By continuously filtering and transforming the data, you can ensure it is ready for scoring.
-Thus, you can:
+By continuously filtering and transforming data, Lenses ensures that data is ready for scoring.

 - Integrate with tools data scientists love ie. Jupyter notebooks

-Data Scientists spend most of their time cleaning and preparing their data before looking for insights.
-Lenses SQL makes it easy to spin up continuously running queries, over a massive amount of data to easily transform into a format which is easy to work with.
+Data Scientists spend most of their time cleaning and preparing their data before start looking for insights.
+Lenses SQL makes it easy to spin up continuously running queries, over massive amount of data to easily transform into an easy to work with format.

-- Build streaming SQL queries (sums, averages, aggregates, anonymize functions, etc.)
+- Build streaming SQL queries (sums, averages, anonymize functions, etc.)

 - Preview live data as it flows through so that you can see filters and transformations continuously throughout the pipeline